dotnet/docs/docs/standard/garbage-collection/fundamentals.md

 The garbage collector is self-tuning and can work in a wide variety of scenarios.
 You can use a configuration file setting to set the type of garbage collection based on the characteristics of the workload.
 The CLR provides the following types of garbage collection:

-- Workstation garbage collection (GC), which is for all client workstations, stand-alone PCs, and mobile apps built using Xamarin.
-Workstation GC is the default setting for the [gcServer element](../../../docs/framework/configure-apps/file-schema/runtime/gcserver-element.md) in the run-time configuration schema.
+- Workstation garbage collection (GC) is designed for client apps.
+It is the default GC flavor for standalone apps.
+For hosted apps, for example, those hosted by ASP.NET, the host determines the default GC flavor.

   Workstation garbage collection can be concurrent or non-concurrent.
 Concurrent garbage collection enables managed threads to continue operations during a garbage collection.
 [Background garbage collection](#background-garbage-collection) replaces [concurrent garbage collection](#concurrent-garbage-collection) in .NET Framework 4 and later versions.